mivort/trackk/docs/DATE_CALC.md

 (`YYYY-MM-DD`) without need to add quotes).

 Recurrent tasks store the expression as parameter, and when the recurring task is complete, it gets copied with the expression re-evaluated.
-That way it's possible to define more complex repeating patterns.
-(TODO: add link to separate task recurrence article).
+Date calculator syntax allows to define complex repeat patterns.
+[More on recurrence][2].

 Same expression syntax is used for entry filtering.
 In case of filters, the expression must produce either `true` or `false` to include/exclude the entry